 Get to know Mariners pitcher Yusei Kikuchi

-On Monday night, the Mariners reportedly reached a four-year deal with 27-year-old Japanese pitcher Yusei Kikuchi, adding a left-handed starter to the top of their rotation following the departure of James Paxton earlier in the offseason.
+On Monday night, the Mariners reportedly reached a four-year deal with 27-year-old Japanese pitcher Yusei Kikuchi, adding a left-handed starter to the top of their rotation following the departure of

 He didn't want to come to MLB until he dominated Japan

 As an 18-year-old in 2009, Kikuchi could have skipped out on Japan's amateur draft to come to the United States, but decided to stay in Japan because he wanted to dominate there first.
 "I'll try to take on the world once I have become the No. 1 pitcher in Japan," he said at the time.

 And Kikuchi has dominated Japan, especially recently.
 He posted his finest season in 2017 as a 26-year-old, pitching 187 2/3 innings with a 1.97 ERA.
 He struck out over a batter per inning for the first time in his professional career and lowered what had previously been a somewhat troublesome walk rate.
 He followed that up in 2018 with a 3.08 ERA over 163 2/3 innings, while maintaining the improved walk rate of the previous season.

 Like Corbin, Kikuchi primarily relies on two pitches to get outs.
 He has a fastball that sits in the mid-90s, but can get up to 96-98 mph at times.
 While he likes to spot that on the corners for strikeouts, his real put-away pitch is the slider, especially against same-handed hitters.
 The video below from 2017 shows both those offerings at work.